companje/companje.nl/pages/sanyo.md

 MOV AL,AH
 OUT RSBR, AL   ; MSB
 ```
+The default rate upon cold boot is 1200.
+Other baud rates must be set upon start up.
+Sanyo Basic may handle baud rates up to 1200.
+For baud rates over 1200, you must set them through assembler.

 # Plasma
 Running a 'plasma' on my Sanyo was always one of my holy grails.
 I finally managed to create one that is visually attractive and also perfoms well because of interleaved/strided rendering ('diagonal interlacing').
 It uses a palette with 4 dither patterns giving the illusion of 32 colors instead of 8 on a resolution of 80x50 cells of 8x4 on 640x200.